Future trends in blockchain technology

 Another significant development in supply chain management is the adoption of blockchain technology.
 By providing a decentralized and tamper-proof ledger, blockchain can facilitate greater transparency and trust among supply chain partners.
 It ensures that all transactions and movements are recorded securely, making it easier to trace the origin of products and verify their authenticity.
 This is particularly important in industries where provenance and authenticity are critical, such as pharmaceuticals and luxury goods.

-Discover more about the integration of AI and blockchain in supply chain management through these articles: AI and Blockchain: Revolutionizing Industries Together, Blockchain in Supply Chain Management: Transparency & Efficiency, and Blockchain & IoT: Real-Time Supply Chain Tracking.
+Discover more about the integration of AI and blockchain in supply chain management through these articles: Blockchain in Supply Chain Management: Transparency & Efficiency, and Blockchain & IoT: Real-Time Supply Chain Tracking.

 6.3.
 Government and Public Records Management